AlanRacciatti/LW3-Faucet/README.md

     - You'll need to edit the following values:
         - `client.id` - Your discord bot's [user ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/).
         - `client.token` - Your discord bot's token.
+        - `privateKey` - The private key of the account that will be sending funds.
+        - `networks.{network}.nodeUri` - The URI to the node providers.
 4. Install packages.
     - Navigate into the downloaded source files and type `npm install`.
 5. Register commands.